Yellow Chili's

 adding vegetables and mixing

-• Close the pan with the lid and cook the vegetables for about 2 minutes
+• Cover the pan with a lid and allow the vegetables to steam for about 2 minutes.
+This helps in retaining their color and nutrients while softening them.

 closing pan and cooking